These are the

 Chitons have a radula and a large muscular foot.
 Sexes are separate in most.
 They have multiple

 pairs (6 or more) of gills and a posterior anus.
-Neritina communis, above right is often called the zigzag nerite.
-It is found in the Philippines and W. Pacific.
+It is found around the Galapagos islands.

 where shape and ability to close down and attach tightly to the surface means